 In the second case, police officers were once again tipped off that the drug network would be smuggling drugs from the Chiang Rai border area into the interior of the country.

-An investigation revealed the drugs would be transported by two vehicles an MG pickup truck, and a Honda sedan.
+An investigation revealed the drugs would be transported by two vehicles, an MG pickup truck and a Honda sedan.
 The target vehicles were spotted leaving Chiang Rai Province and heading to the inner area.

-The initial search results did not find any illegal items, so they scanned the car in an X-ray tunnel.
-No illegal items were found, so the car and driver were released.
+The initial search results found no illegal items, so they scanned the car in an X-ray tunnel and released the car and driver.

-The suspect was arrested and the drugs were seized as evidence for legal proceedings.
+The suspect was arrested, and the drugs were seized as evidence for legal proceedings.
 Later, the Honda vehicle was intercepted at a checkpoint in Nakhon Sawan Province.

 Drugs seized included 226 million methamphetamine pills, 1,910 kilograms of crystal meth, 305 kilograms of heroin, 52 kilograms of ketamine, and 270 kilograms of opium.
 Drug-related assets worth approximately 2,088 million baht were also seized.

 Pol.
 Lt.
-Gen. Kritthaphon told reporters that all relevant agencies were cooperating to strictly suppress drug trafficking, and that the drug networks are trying in every way to avoid the eyes of the authorities.
+Gen. Kritthaphon told reporters that all relevant agencies were cooperating to strictly suppress drug trafficking and that the drug networks are trying in every way to avoid the eyes of the authorities.

-After the major flooding in Chiang Rai Province,and the situation began to improve, there have been continuous attempts by the drug networks to smuggle drugs in large quantities.
+After the major flooding in Chiang Rai Province, and the situation began to improve, there have been continuous attempts by the drug networks to smuggle drugs in large quantities.

 He said flooding in the border area of Chiang Rai Province has affected drug production by drug trafficking networks in neighboring countries because it has made it more difficult to import raw materials for production.